Generating Streamlining Constraints with Large Language Models: LLM-based Streamliner Generation and Validation

-As outlined in the introduction, we propose a novel approach to the automatic generation of streamliners and implement it in the prototype system \RTSLLM.
-In contrast to the existing state-of-the-art approaches that focus on a high-effort streamliner generation that builds a streamliner systematically from elementary steps and takes several CPU days~\cite{SpracklenDAM23}, we aim at the realtime generation of streamliners utilizing the power of LLMs.
+The realtime approach utilizes the generative capabilities of LLMs (usually taking only a few seconds) to propose and validate streamliners in real time.
+Such on-the-fly generation is not possible with high-effort streamliner generation that builds a streamliner systematically from elementary steps and takes several CPU days~\cite{SpracklenDAM23}.